vicenteigor/vicenteigor/README.md

 ## Hey!
-I'm a security analyst and data analyst student.
+I'm a security analyst and data analysis student.
 ## This Github is to share my data analysis/data engineering projects

 <div>